Juventus FC: Multisport activities

 In the early 1920s, Juventus expanded its sports involvement, led by President Edoardo Agnelli.
 This led to the creation of Juventus Organizzazione Sportiva Anonima, which participated in various national championships in disciplines such as bowls, swimming, ice hockey, and tennis until its dissolution after World War II, with tennis being the most successful.
 Juventus achieved its greatest successes with the tennis section.
 In the late 1960s, a skiing section named Sporting Club Juventus was established, based in Castagneto Po and active throughout the following decade.

 In the 2017–18 season, Juventus established a women's football section with a team in the Serie A women's championship.
 The Women's team won the league in their debut season, mirroring the achievement of the men's team and becoming the first Italian club to hold both major national football championships, male and female, simultaneously.
 This success continued for the next five seasons.
+Juventus also became the first Italian club to found a reserve team since its reintroduction in 2018.
+Juventus U23—rechristened Juventus Next Gen in 2022—won a Coppa Italia Serie C in 2019–20, one year after its inception.

 Since 2019, the club has had an eSports section.
 In 2021, the team won the eFootball.Pro, a prominent eSports competition for club teams worldwide.
 In the same year, they also claimed the TIMVISION Cup | eSports Edition, the first digital edition of the Italian Cup organized by the Lega Serie A. In 2023, under the name Juventus Dsyre – in collaboration with the eSports team of the same name – they secured their first Italian championship title in the eSerie A TIM, the virtual version of Serie A organized by the Lega Serie A.